-What is the difference between Borrower Assistance Plan (BAP) and Alternative Delinquency Resolution Q47.
-(ADR)?
+41. How do Borrower Assistance Plan (BAP) and Alternative Delinquency Resolution (ADR) differ ?

-The Borrower Assistance Plan details the type of assistance plan that the borrower is enrolled in that provides temporary mortgage payment relief or an opportunity to cure a mortgage delinquency over a defined period.
+The Borrower Assistance Plan details the type of assistance plan in which the borrower is enrolled that provides temporary mortgage payment relief or an opportunity to cure a mortgage delinquency over a defined period.

-The Alternative Delinguency Resolution is the loss mitigation solution that resolves delinguencies and helps homeowners remain in their homes in accordance with the servicer's contractual obligation, while allowing the loan to remain in the security.
+The Alternative Delinquency resolution is the loss mitigation solution that resolves delinquencies and help homeowners remain in their homes in accordance with the servicer's contractual obligation, while allowing the loan to remain in the security.

-Q48.
-Can a borrower have more than one ADR on their loan?
+42. Can a borrower have more than one ADR on their loan?

-Yes.
-Depending on individual circumstances, a borrower may qualify for a payment deferral, COVID payment deferral, and/or disaster-related payment deferral.
+Yes - Depending on individual circumstances, a borrower may qualify for a payment deferral, COVID payment deferral, and/or disaster related payment deferral.
 The Payment Deferral Matrix summarizes the eligibility requirements laid out by the respective Lender Letters and our servicing guide.

-Q49.
-How will an investor know if a loan has more than one ADR?
+43. How will an investor know if a loan has more than one ADR?